cryham/ccc/Readme.md

 On Windows SFML needs the environment variable SFML_ROOT to be defined.
 After this the program should build.

-In sources there already are TinyXML2 files.
+In sources there already are: TinyXML2, ImGui and ImGui-SFML.